 Baylor University is governed by a predominantly Baptist Board of Regents and is operated within the Christian-oriented aims and ideals of Baptists.
 The University is affiliated with the Baptist General Convention of Texas, a cooperative association of autonomous Texas Baptist churches.
 We expect that each Baylor student will conduct himself or herself in accordance with Christian principles as commonly perceived by Texas Baptists.
 Personal misconduct either on or off the campus by anyone connected with Baylor detracts from the Christian witness Baylor strives to present to the world and hinders full accomplishment of the mission of the University.C.
 Standard of Proof Used in Administrative, Student Conduct Board, and Presidential Hearings

-While attending Baylor, a student is expected to obey the laws of the United States, the state of Texas, and municipalities, or, if studying abroad, the laws of other countries.
-A student is also expected to obey the rules, regulations, and policies established by Baylor University.
-"Attending" is defined as all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
-Persons who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission are considered to be "attending" the University.
+Under the Student Conduct Code, all Baylor students are expected to obey the laws of the United States, the state of Texas, and municipalities, or, if studying abroad, the laws of other countries.
+Students are also expected to obey the rules, regulations, and policies established by Baylor University.
+These expectations apply to all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
+Persons who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission will be held to this standard.

 In an administrative, Student Conduct Board, and presidential hearings, the preponderance of the evidence standard of proof is used to determine whether or not the accused student has committed an act of misconduct.
 A preponderance of the evidence presented at a hearing means such evidence as, when considered and compared with that opposed to it, has more convincing force and produces in the mind of the student conduct officer in an administrative hearing, or in the minds of the members of the Student Conduct Board, or in the mind of the president in a presidential hearing, the belief that the alleged act of misconduct more likely occurred than not.D.
 Record of the Administrative, Student Conduct Board or Presidential Hearing